Initial Consultation with a Plastic Surgeon at Coco Ruby Plastic

 - We also use the Canfield Facial Camera and imaging system to demonstrate facial surgery results.

-- Our specialist plastic surgeons are always busy and it helps to plan ahead and to try not to change an existing appointment time.
+- Our specialist Plastic Surgeons are always busy.
+It helps to plan ahead and to try not to change an existing appointment time.
+We can usually arrange your consultation within two weeks.

-- Occasionally schedules will be more difficult and have longer waiting periods, such as when our Surgeons present at international conferences such as ASAPS/ISAPS or the Breast Masters in Sydney.
-Read more about our 20 point differences from other groups – WHY US.
+- Occasionally schedules will be more difficult and have longer waiting periods, for example, when our Surgeons present at international conferences such as ASAPS (Australasian Society of Aesthetic Plastic Surgeons) or ISAPS (International Society of Aesthetic Plastic Surgeons)

 How do I schedule a Surgeon Consultation or Surgery?

-- Last-minute consultations are often available as some patients may need to reschedule at short notice.
+- Last-minute consultations are sometimes available as some patients may need to reschedule at short notice.

-- Sometimes surgery can also be arranged in a short period of time after the mandatory waiting period.
+- Sometimes surgery can also be arranged in a short period of time after the mandatory cooling off period.

 - It’s usually best to plan for your surgery so you can arrange time off from your normal activities so you can rest, recover and heal properly.

-- Your initial Consultation Booking Fee with a Specialist Surgeon is usually $300 ($600 for a Nose Consultation with ENT Nasal examination)
+- Your initial Consultation Booking Fee with a Specialist Surgeon is usually $300 ($600 for a consult with Ear, Nose and Throat (ENT) Surgeon).

 - Your booking fee is paid ahead of your appointment and will secure your consultation date.